This advice is for children and young people under 18.

 Diarrhoea is also a sign of COVID-19.
 But it is not a very common symptom.

 If your child has a breathing condition that has become worse

 If your child’s breathing becomes worse, phone your GP.

-A very small number of children who have COVID-19 need hospital treatment for a condition called multisystem inflammatory syndrome (MIS-C).
-This is also known as paediatric inflammatory multisystem syndrome (PIMS).
+A small number of children who have COVID-19 have needed hospital treatment for a condition called paediatric inflammatory multisystem syndrome (PIMS).
+This is also known as multisystem inflammatory syndrome (MIS-C).

 PIMS is a life-threatening disorder caused by an unusual response to an infection by your body's immune system.
 It is similar to Kawasaki disease or toxic shock syndrome and is very rare.

 Symptoms of PIMS include:

 - high temperature or fever (38 degrees Celsius or higher)